To add an HTML5 creative:

 - The ID is automatically generated by Adhese after the creative is saved.

-- Give the creative a meaningful and obvious name in the Name field.
-An obvious name makes it easy to recognize the creative in the next step when the creative is attached to a booking.
+- Give the creative a meaningful and clear name in the Name field.
+A distinct name makes it easy to recognize the creative in the next step when the creative is attached to a booking.

 - In the Format field, click the Select format link.
 This opens the List of formats modal window.
 Select the right format with the correct dimensions from the list and click the Save button.